 There’s no better way to start a trip to a new place than by driving a scenic byway.
 Michigan is home to a few great scenic byways, and one of our favorites is the River Road Scenic Byway.

-Another thing you simply must add to your Michigan bucket list?
-Some of the iconic landmarks, of course!
+Another thing to add to your bucket list os some of the iconic landmarks in the state.
 These include places like Quincy Mine, the Soo Locks, and the Mackinac Bridge.

 Of course, you’ll also want to check out some of Michigan’s national sites.
 The aforementioned Isle Royale National Park, Sleeping Bear Dunes National Lakeshore, and Pictured Rocks National Lakeshore are our three favorites, but they aren’t the only options!